-This paper proposes an autonomic pricing mechanism for a utility computing service which automatically adjusts prices when necessary to increase revenue.
+This paper also examines the need to implement an autonomic pricing mechanism for a utility computing service which automatically adjusts prices when necessary to increase revenue.
 In particular, we highlight the significance of considering essential user requirements that encompass application and service requirements.
 Pricing computing resources according to user requirements benefits the utility computing service since different users require specific needs to be met and are willing to pay varying prices to achieve them.
-The key contributions of this paper are to:
+Hence, the key contributions of this paper are to: